johnpeart/johnpeart.github.io/src/posts/game/2025-11-26-metroid-prime-remastered.md

 When this game was originally released on the *Nintendo GameCube* way back in 2002, I was... well, I was about as good at this as you would expect a 12 year old to be.

 To be fair to tween-age me, being bad at it wasn't entirely my fault.
-The game notoriously had difficult to use controls; the gaming industry still hadn't figured out the familiar, twin-stick, first-person mechanics familiar to pretty much every game sold today.
+The game notoriously had difficult to use controls; the gaming industry still hadn't figured out the twin-stick, first-person mechanics familiar to pretty much every game sold today.

 But, being bad at it, I was mortified.
 This was a super cool, spacey-wacey puzzle and combat game.
 I wanted to be good at it and I wanted to love it.